STX Entertainment: History

 In December 2021, amid financial shortcomings following the merger, Jahm Najafi's Najafi Companies announced that it had reached an agreement to acquire STX Entertainment from ErosSTX for $173 million.
-However, in late January 2022, Lionsgate also emerged as a potential suitor, looking to absorb either part or whole of STX, but the deal was later rejected, leaving only Najafi as a potential suitor.
+However, in late January 2022, Lionsgate also emerged as a potential suitor, looking to absorb either part or all of STX; but that deal was later rejected, leaving only Najafi as a potential suitor.
 In April 2022, Najafi Companies completed its acquisition of STX Entertainment.
-Eros Media World will retain a 15% non-voting stake in the company.
-In July 2022, shortly after STX's motion picture chairman Adam Fogelson departed for the studio, Deadline reported that STX was in talks with Lionsgate over a potential film distribution deal.
+Eros Media World would retain a 15% non-voting stake in the company.
+In July 2022, shortly after STX's motion picture chairman Adam Fogelson left the studio, Deadline reported that STX was in talks with Lionsgate over a potential film distribution deal.
 Shortly after, it was reported that STX Entertainment's U.K. offices, including the London office housing STXinternational's headquarters, were gradually shutting down.
-Following the departure of STXinternational head John Friedberg to join Black Bear Pictures' international division, it was announced the latter company was nearing a deal with STX to handle part of its slate internationally.
-In November 2022, It was reported that STX's distribution and marketing operations would be shuttered and that Operation Fortune: Ruse de Guerre would go to a streaming service domestically, alternatives being considered for The Marsh King's Daughter, Lionsgate possibly taking over distribution for Ferrari and Greenland 2: Migration being packaged to other distributors.
-By February 2023, It was reported that Lionsgate had already taken domestic rights from Operation Fortune: Ruse de Guerre with plans to release it theatrically on March 3, 2023.
-In July 2023, Neon bought the distribution rights for Ferrari with Neon releasing it on December 25, 2023.
+Following the departure of STXinternational head John Friedberg to join Black Bear Pictures's international division, it was announced that the latter company was nearing a deal with STX to handle part of its slate internationally.
+In November 2022, It was reported that STX's distribution and marketing operations would be shuttered and that Operation Fortune: Ruse de Guerre would go to a streaming service domestically, alternatives being considered for The Marsh King's Daughter, Lionsgate possibly taking over distribution for Ferrari, and with Greenland 2: Migration being packaged to other distributors.
+By February 2023, it was reported that Lionsgate had already taken domestic rights from Operation Fortune: Ruse de Guerre with plans to release it theatrically on March 3, 2023.
+In July 2023, Neon bought the distribution rights for Ferrari, with Neon releasing it on December 25, 2023.

+In January 2026, Najafi sold STX Entertainment to Crown Productions, a subsidiary of insurance platform A-CAP, with Peter Coleman installed as its new CEO and Simonds and Fogelson leaving the company.
+STX will resume domestic distribution operations, with a target of producing films with budgets of up to $20 million.